maateen/bangla-web-fonts/fonts/kalpurush/_index.md

 # Kalpurush

-Kalpurush is a Bengali font designed by Md.
-Tanbin Islam Siyam as part of the Avro Free Bangla Font Project.
+Kalpurush is a serif styled free Bengali unicode font designed by [Md.
+Tanbin Islam Siyam](https://github.com/potasiyam) as part of the [Avro Free Bangla Font Project](http://www.omicronlab.com/).
 It is available through OmicronLab and aims to provide robust support for Bengali text rendering.
-Source: [OmicronLab](http://www.omicronlab.com/)

 ## Preview